This and That and That

 Two cooks had each removed a huge skewer of chicken from the oven.
 Now they began sliding the plastic boxed chicken into the display case.

-The crowd began to press in.
+The crowd pressed in.
 “I don’t get how people compare each chicken, trying to find the best one,” said Evan.
 “I just pick one that looks decent.”

 “Me too,” she said, grabbing two chickens.